TL;DR / Key Takeaways

 Hybrid JD Programs

-Before COVID-19 forced ABA-accredited law schools to move online, four of those schools had previously applied for, and been granted, a variance from the ABA’s rules regarding distance education.
+Before COVID-19 forced ABA-accredited law schools to move online in the spring of 2020, four of those schools had previously applied for, and been granted, a variance from the ABA’s rules regarding distance education.
 Each of these law schools, Mitchell Hamline School of Law, University of New Hampshire Franklin Pierce School of Law, Syracuse University College of Law, and University of Dayton School of Law, have a hybrid Juris Doctor program.
 A hybrid Juris Doctor program is a combination of online and in-person education.
 The hybrid JD degree program is just as rigorous as the on-campus program; however, a hybrid program gives its students considerably more flexibility.
 Hybrid law degree programs such as JDinteractive at Syracuse University College of Law, the Blended Learning program at Mitchell Hamline School of Law, and the Online Hybrid JD at the University of Dayton School of Law only require students to come to campus for short periods a few times a year.
 This freedom from campus means that students who cannot live at school and are not within driving distance of a law school can now work towards a law degree.
 Limited time on campus also means that students can continue to work while pursuing their legal studies.
-One JD program, the Hybrid Juris Doctor program at the University of New Hampshire Franklin Pierce School of Law, caters specifically to working professionals in the intellectual property (IP) and technology sectors who want to transition to the legal profession.
+One JD program, the Hybrid Juris Doctor program at the University of New Hampshire Franklin Pierce School of Law caters specifically to working professionals in the intellectual property (IP) and technology sectors who want to transition to the legal profession.

 In the summer of 2020, the ABA adopted resolutions that arguably make it easier for other ABA-accredited law schools to develop hybrid Juris Doctor programs.
 Since this resolution was initially proposed, Suffolk University Law School has received ABA approval to add a hybrid Juris Doctor program.
+In addition, St. Mary’s University School of Law has become the first ABA-accredited law school to offer an online JD program without any on-campus component.

 Experiential learning is one way hybrid JD programs are able to meet the ABA’s standards.
 Externships and other forms of experiential learning allow students to apply their legal education in a real-world setting.
 The University of Dayton School of Law’s Online Hybrid J.D. program includes an externship as one of its graduation requirements.
 Likewise, Vermont Law School requires a Semester-in-Practice as part of its Reduced-Residency Juris Doctor program.
 Both of these externships are one semester long and allow students to further their education by working for legal practitioners in different areas.
 What is more, students receive credit towards their degree for participating in these externships.